 Tarvisio - 13 miles warm-up ride

 In the evening the friendly staff at our hotel will team up with our chef for a Mitteleuropean, yet Italian, menu.

 Dish of the Stage: Goulashsuppe

-Tarvisio - Venzone - 35 miles - Flat
+Tarvisio - Venzone - 35 miles with shorter and longer options - Flat

 Today we ride the famous (and much-appreciated among European cyclists) Alpe-Adria Bikeway.
 We go from Tarvisio to Venzone along the foothills of the Alpi Giulie, following the Tagliamento River Valley.
 Lunch is planned in Venzone, a tiny but interesting village.
 Its strategic position along several trading routes made it the perfect spot for the old Customs location, which gave it a great deal of importance.

 The old town was completely destroyed by an earthquake in 1976 and rebuilt as it was in the Middle Ages, stone by stone.
 Declared a National Monument, Venzone is one of the most extraordinary examples of architectural and artistic restoration in all of Italy (and possibly all of Europe).
 We’ll take a guided walk around the village to admire some of its landmarks such as the Saint Andrew Cathedral and the mysterious and old Saint Michael Chapel, home to historic mummies.

 Dish of the Stage: Pumpkin from Venzone

-Venzone - Treppo Grande - 30 miles - Rolling
+Venzone - Treppo Grande - 28 or 35 miles - Flat

 Cheese in this part of Italy is spelled Montasio.
 Montasio cheese is named after the plateau of the same name located in the Friulian Mountains.
 Montasio is a fairly mild, semi-hard mature cheese and it can be eaten as-is or used in a variety of recipes.
 The first part of our ride crosses its production area.

 Montasio cheese and San Daniele prosciutto are good examples of quality and tradition over quantity and market-driven.
 No one here would consider changing a thing and both products are protected DOP’s.